mwrnd/innova2_flex_xcku15p_notes/README.md

 ![flint query](img/flint_query_fresh_write.png)

-Notice above that the GUID and MAC IDs are blank.
-Use `flint` to set the values back to those from earlier.
+If the GUID and MAC IDs are blank, you can use `flint` to set the values back to those from earlier.
 Note the `0x` hex designator prepended to the values.
 ```Shell
 sudo flint --device /dev/mst/mt4119_pciconf0 -guid 0xc0dec0dec0dec0de -mac 0xc0dec0dec0de sg
 sudo mlxfwreset --device /dev/mst/mt4119_pciconf0 reset